merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 {% include _project-anvio-version.html %}

+## Who is this post for?

+This post is like a technical diary for my implementation of InteracDome into anvi'o.
+The primary purpose of this is to provide all the technical details in one place, so that (1) people who inevitably use this in anvi'o know what is going on under the hood, and (2) so people digging into the codebase for debugging or extending features understand why I made certain decisons.
+It is thus a very technical blog post, and is quite distinct from other stuff we write about.
+But if you think you may be interested, by all means read :)!
+Just keep in mind that I will not be shying away from sharing code snippets from the codebase, so if you're code-shy, this is your trigger warning.

 ## Introduction

 Far too often we do not know what our [SNV, SAAV, and SCV]({{ site.url }}/2015/07/20/analyzing-variability/) data mean.
-The problem is that our data output is nucleotide sequence, which is although defines the blueprint for function, is a very abstracted output from what we are trying to learn about.
+The problem is that our data output is nucleotide sequence, which although defines the blueprint for function, is a very abstracted output from what we are trying to learn about.
 As eloquently put by [Harms and Thornton](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4418793/), as a practical convenience, we as evolutionary biologists have a tendency to "*treat molecular sequences as mere strings of letters,